Revere Mayor Has 'Immense Frustration' Over Boston's Plans To Move Homeless To His City

 REVERE (CBS) – It’s a tragic scene: Boston’s drug-infested homeless encampment at the intersection of Melnea Cass Boulevard and Massachusetts Avenue.
 It has earned nicknames like “Methadone Mile” and “Mass & Cass.”

 “We don’t have the capacity or the resources to deal with the Mass and Cass issue by ourselves,” said Revere Mayor Brian Arrigo.
-He says Boston officials never contacted him about plans to relocate some of the homeless from their city to the Quality Inn on Route 1 in Revere.READ MORE: TD Garden Requiring Vaccination Or Negative COVID Test For Bruins, Celtics Games And Concerts
+He says Boston officials never contacted him about plans to relocate some of the homeless from their city to the Quality Inn on Route 1 in Revere.READ MORE: Green Line Trolley Driver Facing Charges For July Crash

 Neighbors who live around the hotel are now braced for problems.
 One man who lives behind the hotel wondered what headaches would come with the move.
 “If it’s already a headache at the mile over there, what’s it going do over here?” he asked.